IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

     dotnet new sln -n Quickstarts
     dotnet sln add .\src\IdentityServerQuickstart.csproj

+..note:: When you are using the template, the port for your ASP.NET Core applicatio will default to 5000.
+You can change that in the ``Properties\LaunchSettings.json`` file.
+However, all of the quickstart instructions will assume you use the default.

 Defining an API Resource
 ^^^^^^^^^^^^^^^^^^^^^^^^
 An API is a resource in your system that you want to protect.

-Resource definitions can be loaded in many ways, the template uses an "code as configuration" appproach.
+Resource definitions can be loaded in many ways, the template uses a "code as configuration" appproach.
 In the ``Config.cs`` file you can find a method called ``GetApiResources``, define the API as follows::

     public static IEnumerable<ApiResource> GetApiResources()